 Dentures are false teeth that replace missing teeth.
 Complete dentures replace an entire set of teeth and fit across your upper or lower jaw.
 Partial dentures replace one or a few teeth.

 It is essential to be careful when wearing dentures, as they may make it more challenging for you to feel hot liquids and foods.
 Additionally, you may not notice if you bite into a bone.

 Over time, your mouth will change, and it may be necessary to have your dentures adjusted or replaced.
 Your dentist will handle these adjustments.

-If your dentures shift too much in your mouth, dental adhesive may help.
+If your dentures shift too much in your mouth, a dental adhesive may help.
 In some circumstances, your dentist may advise that you switch to dental implants.
 Dental implants are permanent and replace the roots of teeth.

 Keep your dentures clean and practice good oral health.
 Avoid food that can cause stains, swollen gums, or bad breath.